The Classic Art of The Summit Lighthouse

 Photography vs. Art.
 If given a choice between a photograph of the master's retreats in Yosemite or the exact same scene painted by an extraordinary artist like Albert Bierstadt, I'll take the Bierstadt every time.
 A master painter infuses the canvas with his heart and soul and the scene comes alive.

-I found these two quotes from Morya and Mark after I wrote the paragraph on Yosemite:
+I found these two quotes from Morya and Mark after I wrote that:

-“If an artist were to depict Our Abode even approximately, the product of his imagination could be used as a teraph*.
+“If an artist were to depict Our Abode even approximately, the product of his imagination could be used as a teraph* (definition at the very end).
 But the best teraph is the human heart.”
 El Morya, Agni Yoga (from Supermundane, 60).

 El Capitan in Yosemite Valley is one of his Abodes.